 - I give up.

 OK, I’ll stop with the shade.
 It’s probably not appropriate for a show as squeaky clean, innocently-intentioned and (presumably deliberately) anodyne as this.
-The fact of the matter is that the show’s clearly not aimed at me; it seems to be aimed at people genuinely are game to participate in a Mary P singalong and forget about our ‘heightened global tensions’.
-And maybe that’s a little nuts, but it’s their right to feel like that.
+The fact of the matter is that the show’s clearly not aimed at me; it seems to be aimed at people who genuinely are game to participate in a Mary P singalong and forget about our ‘heightened global tensions’.
+And maybe that’s a little nuts, but I guess it’s their right to feel like that.